TriizzyxOT/BO6-ESP-Aimbot/README.md

+___12/25/24 MERRY CHRISTMAS!!
+NEW FEATURES HAVE BEEN ADDED!!
+We have implemented spam reporting and playername obfuscation!!
+This makes it so your account can't get reported by other players spectating you!
+Spam reporting allows you to send up to 100 reports in every category and instantly get other players shadowbanned!!___</br>
 ___12/4/24 STABILITY FIX!!!
 Windows 11 issues have been resolved!
 Currently functional on all versions of Windows 10 and 11!!___</br>
 ___11/23/24 UPDATE: New Version of the loader has been released!
 This update fixes the Ordinal 345 missing error that some people were experiencing on launch!___</br>
 ___11/13/24 UPDATED SPOOFER!!!
 NO LONGER WILL YOU HAVE TO VERIFY A PHONE NUMBER TO PLAY!!
 THIS UPDATE BYPASSES THE PHONE VERIFICATION WHEN YOU LOG INTO A NEW ACCOUNT ON STEAM!!___</br>